Sambir

 Preparing Yourself For Manaslu Circuit Trek

-To be physically ready for Manaslu Circuit Trek, you should focus on building endurance, strength, and stamina.
-For this, you can include regular cardiovascular workouts such as hiking, jogging, or cycling.
-This helps you boost cardiovascular fitness.
-Similarly, to strengthen your legs, core, and upper body, go for squats and weightlifting training.
-You should aim for at least 2-3 months of consistent training.
-It gradually increases the intensity to make sure you’re prepared for the altitude and tough terrain.
+To be ready for the Manaslu Circuit Trek, you need both physical and mental preparation.
+Physically, focus on building endurance, strength, and stamina through activities like hiking, jogging, or cycling to boost cardiovascular fitness.
+Strengthen your legs, core, and upper body with exercises such as squats and weight training.
+Aim for 2-3 months of consistent training.
+This will gradually increase your resilience to handle the high altitude and rugged terrain.

 The best time to trek to Manaslu Trek is during the Spring and Autumn seasons.
 Besides these two seasons, we generally do not recommend you trek in monsoon and winter seasons unless you are well prepared and have some prior experience.
 Here is a breakdown of each 4 seasons of the Manaslu Region.